 Ogano Deer Park

 The park is located on the side of a hill.
 There are only about 20 deer at one time.
 You can walk right along two sides of the deer area to view the deer from behind a fence.
-You can not walk in among them.
-There is a makeshift platform made of bricks near the entrance that you can stand on to get a clearer photo of the deer.
+But you can not walk in among them.
+However, there is a makeshift platform made of bricks near the entrance that you can stand on to get a clearer photo of the deer.

 Ogano Biker’s Shrine

 The kanji for the shrine can be read many ways.
 Recently people are calling it Oshika, a literal reading of the kanji for little deer.
 But officially the shrine is called Ojika shrine.
 They accept Okano too.
 There is an actual “Ogano Shrine” further down the road.
 Post to follow!

 I don’t know which came first: the deer park or the shrine, but as the name of the town implies, deer have been wild in this area since the beginning of time!
 Up in the hills of Ogano and neighbouring Yoshida you can sometimes see deer wild in the woods.

 The shrine is quite photogenic with a large red torii and red lantern light posts.
 Moreover, you can often see some classic bikes at this shrine!
 The reason being it is frequented mainly by bikers.
 In the short period of time that we were there more than two dozen bikers came and went.
 And anytime we drive by there are always at least a couple of bikes parked.